 I subscribed mainly to see if they’d send me listings.
 I thought it’d be like trying to buy a new car and they’d want to check my bank account.
 The joke would be on them, because there’s not nearly enough in my checking account to buy a Big Sur house.

 But no, apparently, it’s okay to traipse virtually through rich people’s houses and no one will put you in jail for it.

 Owners of seven million dollar, or even four million dollar Big Sur houses, do not care who sees the inside of their homes.

 There’s never a single personal item in view in these pictures, just peaceful and pleasant perfection in every room.
-If I look at a picture taken inside our house, in any room, from any angle, there will be a clutter of stuff on view, even though my house is fairly neat.
+Any picture taken inside our house, in any room, from any angle, will showcase a clutter of stuff, even though my house is fairly neat.